apusingh1967/apusingh1967/README.md

 *(Though I'll admit I've gotten a bit lazy recently - those Rust borrow checker questions are calling my name!)*

 ## 🤔 Philosophy
-"First make it work, then make it fast - unless you're building HFT systems, then you only get one shot at both."
+"First make it work, then make it fast - unless you're building low latency trading systems, then you only get one shot at both."

 ## 📫 How to Reach Me
 Let's connect if you're into: